Choosing a Russian Blue

 The Russian Blue, also known as the Archangel Cat, Archangel Blue, or Blue Russian, is a gentle, courteous cat that wears a perpetual Mona Lisa smile.
-This breed is a growing favorite with feline fanciers.
-Although currently still rare, an increasing number of cat lovers are discovering the joys of singing rhapsodies in blue.
-With his vivid green eyes, silver-blue coat and pleasing body style, the Russian Blue is a strikingly beautiful breed.
-And his pleasing personality and playful temperament make him a delightful companion.
+This cat breed is a growing favorite with feline fanciers.
+Although still relatively rare, an increasing number of cat lovers are discovering the joys of singing rhapsodies in blue.
+With their vivid green eyes, silver-blue coat, and pleasing body style, the Russian Blue is a strikingly beautiful breed.
+On top of that, their pleasing personality and playful temperament make them a delightful companion.

 History and Origin of Russian Blue Cats

-The Russian Blue has been around long enough for its ancestry to be shrouded in legend and conjecture.
-According to accounts, the Russian Blue has existed for centuries in the White Sea port town of Archangel (also known as the Archangel Isles) in northern Russia, about 150 miles from the Arctic Circle.
-No direct evidence exists to prove this, but the breed’s thick coat gives credence to the theory that they developed in a cold climate, and, according to reports, Blue shorthairs still exist in Russia today.
+Russian Blues have been around long enough for their ancestry to be shrouded in mystery and conjecture.
+According to legend, the Russian Blue has existed for centuries and the breed descended from the White Sea port town of Archangel (also known as the Archangel Isles) in northern Russia, which is about 150 miles from the Arctic Circle.
+No direct evidence exists to prove this, but the breed’s double thick coat gives credence to the theory that they developed in a cold climate, and, according to reports, blue shorthairs still exist in Russia today.
 There are also theories that Russian Blues descended from cats kept by the Russian Czars.

 Over the years, there has been confusion between the Russian Blues and the British Blues.
-In 1912, the Governing Council of the Cat Fancy (GCCF) acknowledged that the Russian Blue was distinctly different from the British Blues with which it had been competing and granted the breed a class of its own.
-The breed made good progress until World War II when it almost ceased to exist.
-While people were struggling to stay alive, maintaining their cats’ bloodlines wasn’t their main priority.
+In 1912, the Governing Council of the Cat Fancy (GCCF) acknowledged that the Russian Blue was distinctly different from the British Blues with which it had been competing, and they were granted a breed class all their own.
+The breed continued to make upward progress until World War II, when they nearly ceased to exist due to deregulated breeding.

-During the 1940s and 1950s, two breeder groups, one in Britain and one in Scandinavia, worked to save the breed from extinction by crossbreeding the few hardy survivors with other breeds like the Blue Point Siamese and the British Blue.
+During the 1940s and 50s, two breeder groups, one British and one Scandinavian, worked to save the breed from extinction by crossbreeding the few hardy survivors with other breeds like the Blue Point Siamese and the British Blue.
 In 1965, a group of British breeders began efforts to restore the Russian Blue to its original appearance by breeding together the lines developed in Scandinavia and Britain.

-The Russian Blue arrived in America in the early 1900s, but it was not until the 1960s that serious attempts at promoting and developing the breed began.
-Imports from Britain helped improve the U.S. stock, and today America’s Russian Blue is considered so highly that examples of the breed have been sent to Europe to improve their bloodlines.
-While still uncommon, the Russian Blue has gained an enthusiastic following both in North America and in nearly every other continent of the world.
+Imports from Britain helped improve the U.S. stock, and today, America’s Russian Blue is so admired that examples of the breed have been sent to Europe to improve their bloodlines.
+While still uncommon, the Russian Blue has gained an enthusiastic following both in North America and nearly every other continent on Earth.

 Appearance of a Russian Blue

 Russian Blues are truly a beautiful cat breed.
-Their body style is “foreign,” which means long, lithe and slender.
+Their body style is “foreign,” which means long, lithe, and slender.
 While appearing slim, the Russian Blue is actually quite muscular and strong and can leap to the top of the tallest bookcase with ease.
-The Russian Blue head is triangular and almost wedge-shaped, but the face appears broader than it actually is because of the wide set of the eyes and the thick facial fur.
-The large ears are also set far apart and are wide at the base.
-The slight upturn to the corners of the mouth makes Russian Blues appear to be forever smiling at some secret joke.
-The eyes are always vivid green.
+The Russian Blue head is triangular and almost wedge-shaped, but the face appears broader because of wide set eyes and thick facial fur.
+Large ears are also set far apart and are wide at the base.
+The slight upturn to the corners of the mouth makes Russian Blues appear to be smiling at some secret joke.
+They also have amazingly vivid green eyes.

 Russian Blue Cat’s Personality